Rachel

 Lowenstein

-Strategist / Culture Maven / Creator / Speaker
+Cultural Strategist / Content Creator / Keynote Speaker

 ABOUT RACHEL

-As one of the few openly autistic executives in business, Rachel is committed to breaking stereotypes around disability and redefining what leadership can look like.
-She is also the Co-Founder and Chief Creative Officer of The Neu Project, a non-profit creative consultancy that works with brands like Google and Marriott to create a world where all minds can shine.
-The Neu Project is a 501(c)(3) that generates revenue opportunities for neurodivergent creators and entrepreneurs with every project.
+As one of the few openly autistic women executives in business, Rachel is committed to redefining what leadership looks like and challenging stereotypes about autism.
+She is the Co-Founder and Chief Creative Officer of The Neu Project, a 501(c)(3) that undertakes experimental creative projects with brands to create economic opportunity for neurodivergent creatives and entrepreneurs.

 Let's create together